CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ** Communication Protocol - HTTP(S) Setup **

-CIS-CAT Pro Dashboard will receive inbound configuration assessment result data from CIS-CAT Pro Assessor and optionally connect to select targets for a single, ad-hoc configuration assessment using the remote assessment features.
+CIS-CAT Pro Dashboard will receive inbound configuration assessment result data from CIS-CAT Pro Assessor.
+Any protocol supports use of the API imports.
+However, the optional feature to perform remote configuration assessments on a single target currently is only supported when utilizing HTTP communication protocol.

 Select the communication protocol that supports your organization policy.
 While in the initial stages of installing Dashboard as a proof of concept, you may want to select a self-signed certificate or HTTP.
 Changes to protocol can be done by executing the installer application any time after initial install.